Medical Billing Blog

 Medical Credentialing: The Complete Process Guide for 2026

 Every day without active enrollment is revenue you can't recover.
 Most payers take 60-120 days.
-Here's how to navigate the process and avoid delays.
+Here's how to handle the process and avoid delays.

 Prior Authorization in 2026: New CMS Rules Change Everything